Communities

 Hmm, I don't think failing parts is necessarily the problem given the pics.
 The solder job is truly awful and besides you got corrosion of some kind all over, to the point where I would suspect that the board is water damaged.

-Chupacabras‭ wrote over 3 years ago · edited over 3 years ago
+Chupacabras‭ wrote almost 4 years ago · edited almost 4 years ago

 @Lundin There is no failing part.
 It is working correctly.
 My plan was to increase output power (so increase current).
 But there is a device that outputs constant current, which I would like to replace for part with higher constant current.
 Thus I would like to find such part (what is name of it generally), because I was not able to find no similar part.
 Yes, some soldering is ugly there, I was soldering there different value of R1, which made no difference in current.